Open Accessibility Menu

 Breast cancer is the most common cancer among women (other than skin cancer).
 It is the second leading cause of cancer death in women, after lung cancer.
 Early detection of breast cancer not only helps provide a woman with more options, but also increases the possibility of a favorable prognosis.

-Mammography at Mee Memorial Hospital is certified by the FDA and accredited by the state of California and the American College of Radiology.
+Mammography at Mee Memorial Healthcare System is certified by the FDA and accredited by the State of California and the American College of Radiology.

 What are the risk factors for breast cancer?